Snow White and the Russian Prince

 (Ballet for children)

-Music: Ludwig van Beethoven, Carl Czerny, Henry Purcell, Leonhard Schady, Slawa Ulanowski & Russian Folkmusic
+Music: Ludwig van Beethoven, Carl Czerny, Henry Purcell, Leonhard Schady, Slawa Ulanowski and Russian Folkmusic

 Arranged and orchestrated by Slawa Ulanowski